salesforce/lwc-rfcs/text/0000-light-dom.md

 Light DOM will be behind a feature flag that can be set for the runtime.
 It can be turned on/off on a per container basis.
 The LWC engine will throw at runtime is a component attempts to render in the light DOM when the feature flag is disabled.

 It's important to note that there isn't a way to enable light DOM for a restricted set of namespaces.
-When the feature flag is turned on, the capability made available to all the components on the page.
+When the feature flag is turned on, the capability is made available to all components on the page.

 ### Server Side Rendering